ASL to English Reverse Dictionary

 To find a meaning of the ASL sign, identify the three major paramaters: handshape, location and movement of the ASL sign and its two-handed type to find an English equivalent in this reverse dictionary.

-** This is a pilot / early phase of development.
+** This is a pilot / ongoing development.
 It is subject to revisions or adjustments.
 Not all words have been updated for this reverse dictionary.
-If you cannot find, email me for help or suggestion.**
+If you cannot find, email me for help and/or suggestion.**

 Use a formal citation of the ASL word.
 Select the prime of each parameter plus a handed type and search.

 Pick a handshape of the ASL word based on the dominant hand, regardless of the one-handed or two-handed production.

-Select the movement starting with the groups from the top to the bottom in order of its estimated most common usage.
+Select the movement starting with the list from the top to the bottom in order of its estimated most common usage.

-For example, start with the most common movement primes: "reduplicated" (repeated), unidirectional (non-repeated), alternating (two hands alternating in neutral space).
+For example, start with the most common movement primes: "reduplicated" (repeated), unidirectional (non-repeated), and so on.

-Pick a location of the base part of body (e.g. base hand, head, torso, etc.) where the dominant hand makes contact or close contact with.
+Pick a location of the base part of body (e.g. base or non-dominant hand, head, torso, etc.) where the dominant hand makes contact or close contact with.

-If an ASL word has its mulitple locations in one production, best (not always) use the initial location of the production.
+If an ASL word has its mulitple locations in one production, try (not always) the initial location of the production.